rrovetto/Orbital-Space-Ontology-Project/README.md

 # The Orbital Space Ontology Project
-This project consists of developing one or more ontologies for the orbital space domain, construed to be orbital space environemnt and the scope of space situational awareness.
+This project consists of developing one or more ontologies whose scope or domain is that of the orbital space environemnt and space situational awareness (SSA).
+The focus is on orbital phenomena and SSA.
 The following non-exhaustive list of ontologies are under development and conceived as part of a modular architecture, some or all of which may compse or be imported into a single large ontology called OSO (OSEO) (to be developed) to encompass the entire scope or domain of the ontology.

 ## Ontologies
 (subject to revision, merger, etc.)